DevExpress/devextreme-demos/JSDemos/Demos/Charts/ServerSideDataProcessing/description.md

 In many cases, you need to process data on the server before the chart displays it.
 The Chart component supports this scenario.

 In this demo, the data source of the Chart loads weather data for a selected month from an OData service.
 Each time you select a different month in the drop-down menu, the data source sends a new query to the service.
-To implement this functionality, assign a [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/) object to the Chart [dataSource](/Documentation/ApiReference/UI_Components/dxChart/Configuration/#dataSource) property.
+To implement this functionality, assign a [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/) object to the Chart's [dataSource](/Documentation/ApiReference/UI_Components/dxChart/Configuration/#dataSource) property.

 In the [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/), implement an [ODataStore](/Documentation/ApiReference/Data_Layer/ODataStore/).
 This demo shows how to [expand](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#expand) used values and how to [postProcess](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#postProcess) them.